YoussefSell/Result.Net/README.md

 var failedResult = Result.Failure<float>()
   .WithMessage("Operation Failed");
 ```
-you can use error code in order to organize and better document your errors.
+you can utilize error codes to give a better explanation of what happens (useful for machine-to-machine communication).
 ```csharp
 // create a failed result with a message and code var failedResult = Result.Failure()
   .WithMessage("Othe provided email is not valid") .WithCode(ResultCode.InvalidEmail);
 ```
-**Note** there is a list of predefined error codes that I use frequently, you can find them in [ResultCode](https://github.com/YoussefSell/Result.Net/blob/main/src/Result.Net/Constants/ResultCode.cs).
+**Note** there is a list of predefined error codes that I use frequently, you can find them in [ResultCode](https://github.com/YoussefSell/Result.Net/blob/main/src/Result.Net/Constants/ResultCode.cs) or you can simply use strings.

-you can also provide an ResultError to better define what happened
+you can also provide a ResultError to better define what happened
 ```csharp
 var failedResult = Result.Failure()
   .WithMessage("Othe provided email is not valid")